 Photo Credit: Shutterstock.

-No drink is complete without a mountain of ice cubes, regardless of the weather.
+No drink is complete without a mountain of ice cubes, regardless of the weather, which in my humble opinion is very annoying.
 This American habit of chilling beverages to the extreme often leaves visitors cold, quite literally.
+Plus, ice cubs usually dilute your drink so it’s not great!

 6. Relationship Status: Official Inquiry Required